Timeline and levels of canonicity

 So Giuseppi doesn't want revenge against us, and we don't want revenge against him.
 This leaves the plot free to explore other, more subtle aspects of Giuseppi's life as an ex-con.

 The Sims 2 GBA

-The Sims 2 (GBA) was written by a different team.
-The writing has a different tone than Bustin' Out and The Urbz, and it seems like it was made by people that have half-heard of the characters, leading to a lot of out-of-character and timeline-conflicting moments.
+The Sims 2 (GBA) was written by a different team than the previous games.
+The writing has a different tone, and it seems the writers only half-heard of the characters, which means this game has a lot of out-of-character and timeline-conflicting moments.

 In The Sims 2 (GBA), Daddy Bigbucks is producing a reality TV show by secretly filming people in Strangetown.
 He has hired the player character as a secret actor to stir up trouble and see that his plots go the way he wants, with maximum drama.

 Considering that we're on good terms with Daddy Bigbucks, and he says nothing about remembering us or not remembering us, this main character can't be the same person as the one in The Urbz, who notoriously was his arch-rival and foiled all of his plots.
 Plus, none of the other recurring characters remember (or fail to remember) anything about the main character at all.